 The Golden Triangle Syndrome

-Hali, also the Turkish word for Carpet, is the most influential magazine dedicated to antique textile arts.
-It has been published continuously in London since 1978.
+Alberto Levi published ‘The Golden Triangle Syndrome’ in the latest issue of HALI magazine.
+Hali, the Turkish word for Carpet, is the most influential magazine dedicated to antique textile arts.
+HALI has been published continuously in London since 1978.

 Alberto Levi has been a regular editorial contributor to Hali since the early 90s.

 As an independent researcher, collector, lecturer and dealer in Milan, he always had an affinity for solving puzzles regarding attributions.
-On Hali’s just published issue 214 (Winter 2022) Alberto leads us to an excursion to Tibet in 1993, where he first discovered a group of ancient rugs which he identifies as originating from what he defines as the Golden Triangle, a region encompassing northeast Anatolia, the southern Caucasus and northwest Persia.
-This group of weavings has received considerable attention during the last few years and is already a very actively collected, independent family of antique rugs.
+On Hali’s just published issue 214 (Winter 2022), ‘The Golden Triangle Syndrome’, Alberto leads us to an excursion to Tibet in 1993, where he first discovered a group of ancient rugs which he identifies as originating from what he defines as the Golden Triangle, a region encompassing northeast Anatolia, the southern Caucasus and northwest Persia.
+Collectors and rug enthusiasts have paid considerable attention to this group of weavings over the last few years, establishing it as a highly sought-after and independent family of antique rugs.